What is greenwashing and how do I spot it?

 These cheat devices were manufactured specifically to monitor speed, engine operation, air pressure and steering wheel positioning to identify when the car was likely to be in the process of being tested, upon which the turbocharged direct-injection engines would temporarily produce up to 40 times less NOx than the car would regularly emit under typical driving conditions.

-How to avoid Greenwashing in your own marketing efforts
+How to avoid greenwashing in your own marketing efforts

 😇 Be honest & truthful

-One of the most important things to consider when running any form of marketing campaign is to ensure that your claims are honest, accurate and truthful.
+Always make sure that your claims are honest, accurate and truthful.
 Not only is this important from a legal standpoint, but also when it comes to a brand's relationship with its customers.

 ⚖️ Make accurate comparisons